currybo-i/AboutMe/ReadMe.md

 I atleast am talking U_U, DUH

+if you are different a real Person, and Not Curry, himself, cuz he has dementia (jk)

+and will forget that he wrote this U_U,

+You can just go to the issues to see if you wanna chat or smt? until then

-you are a awesome sauce too, twin ❤
+you are a awesome sauce too, twin ❤ cya